Compare & Save on Your Snagging Survey

 How Much Will a Snagging Survey Cost?

-If you do your snagging survey yourself then this should cost nothing, except the cost of your time and attention.
-However, if you miss anything, then this may cost you more in the long run as you eventually discover that certain areas need urgent repairs.
+If you do your snagging survey yourself then this could cost you considerably less.
+However, if you miss anything, then this may cost you more in the long run.

 For more information on survey costs see: How Much Does a Snagging Survey Cost?